-Specific risks applicable to the Fund: Investors should refer to Appendix VII for a detailed explanation of each of the specific risks.
+Specific risks applicable to the Fund: Investors should refer to Appendix VII for a detailed

 Derivatives: Derivatives may be used for the purposes of Efficient Portfolio Management and, meeting the investment objectives of the Fund in accordance with the maximum exposure permitted by COLL.
-It is not intended that the use of derivatives in this way will cause the NAV of the Fund to have high volatility or otherwise cause its a potential large financial loss.
+It is not intended that the use of derivatives in this way will cause the NAV of the Fund to have high volatility or otherwise cause its existing risk profile to rise.
+However, it still could lead to large changes in the value of the Fund and a potential large financial loss.